Back to Top

 indexed by dblp, Scopus and ScienceDirect and submitted

 to Thomson Reuters Conference Proceedings Citation Index-Science (ISI Web of Science).

 Extensions of all accepted submissions will be published in the proceeding of the Communications in Computer and Information Science (CCIS) series with ISBN.
 You can see the template and guidelines here: [template] [guidelines].
-Camera-ready papers should be typically 10 pages, with minimum 8 pages long, maximum 12 pages long.
-Papers over 12 pages of length will not be included in the Conference Proceedings.
+Camera-ready papers will be 4 pages (ACM format).
+Papers over 4 pages of length will not be included in the Conference Proceedings.